The curious business of drinking wine in Britain

 by Miquel Hudin | 25-10-2019

-While dinner was a pop-up, the location wasn’t clandestine and was set at Mortimer House in London.
-The food wasn’t secret, radical, or some weird fusion thing served off the back of an endangered animal.
+While the dinner was a pop-up, the location was anything but clandestine being set at Mortimer House in London.
+The food wasn’t secret, radical, or some weird fusion thing served off the back of an endangered animal or naked reality TV star.
 It was instead, modern Ghanaian dishes by Zoe Adjonyoh.
 A delicious menu, it covered the greatest regional hits I’ve had the pleasure of eating from roadside restaurants throughout Ghana.
 The only hint that it was a pop-up was that upon arrival, we were whisked up to a sixth-floor study set up with 12 total seats between two large, “communal” tables.

 This couple would most definitely not represent the “typical” British wine drinker as the average bottle price hovers around £6 these days.
-But, in talking to them about what they usually drink, it showed what I simply love about the wine scene in Britain in that you can pretty much find whatever you want as there was no one wine or style they adhered to.
+But, in talking to them about what they usually drink, it showed what I simply love about the wine scene in Britain in that you can pretty much find whatever you want as shown by the fact that there was no one wine or style they adhered to.

 British wine buyers are masterful at providing options and at scarily-affordable prices.
-The couple to the left dryly finished their cocktails and said nothing as they left.
-We continued to talk to this couple to the right and, given that they worried about their perceived lack of wine-choosing ability, asked for advice on finding the best wines in London to which we both said, “It’s simple: pay more.”
+The couple to the left dryly finished their cocktails, said nothing, and left.
+We continued to talk to this couple to the right however and, given that they worried about their perceived lack of wine-choosing ability, asked us for advice on finding the best wines in London to which we both said, “It’s simple: pay more.”